-To make an online, tax-deductible donation, please click on the link below and be sure to select "Friends of the Heyman Center" and indicate your membership level in the space provided for notes.
+To make an online, tax-deductible donation, please click on the link below and be sure to select "Friends of the Heyman Center" and indicate your gift level in the space provided for notes.

-- Benefactor ($1500) – Participation in all colloquia during the year, invitation to Spring Soiree, and reserved front area seat when we have returned to in-person events.
+- Supporter ($600) – Participation in two colloquia during the 2023-24 academic year, cost-free invitation to the Salmagundi event Saturday OR the Saturday colloquium and dinner, and reserved front area seat for in-person SOF/Heyman events.

 Early Access and Invitations to Select SOF/Heyman Events

-While anyone is welcome to register for events at the SOF/Heyman, Friends enjoy special privileges such as early access to space-limited event and colloquia, exclusive events, and VIP invitations to social events.
+While anyone is welcome to register for events at the SOF/Heyman, as a thank you for their generous support, Friends enjoy special privileges such as early access to space-limited events and colloquia, exclusive events, and VIP invitations to social events.
 These events include:

 Carl Hovde Colloquia